 Mesa Arch is stunning any time of day but it’s especially magical at sunrise.
 In the early morning light, the top of the arch glows a fiery red and you can watch the sun come up right through the opening in the arch.
 Catching the sunrise at Mesa Arch is incredibly popular with photographers so you’ll want to arrive well before sunrise to stake out a spot.

 The Fiery Furnace is a maze-like labyrinth of narrow passageways among towering canyon walls near the center of Arches National Park.
-There are no marked trails in the Fiery Furnace and although it is possible to explore the Fiery Furnace on your own, most visitors sign up for the guided tour.
+There are no marked trails in the Fiery Furnace and although it is possible to explore the Fiery Furnace on your own (you’ll need a Self-Guided Fiery Furnace Exploration Permit), most visitors sign up for the guided tour.

 Fiery Furnace tours are in high demand so you must reserve your spot in advance.
-Morning tours can be reserved up to six months in advance and afternoon tours may only be reserved in person, up to seven days in advance.
 Before you commit, know that the hike requires a reasonable level of fitness and agility.
 The hike requires navigating uneven terrain, squeezing through narrow spaces, and jumping across gaps in the rocks.

 The White Rim Road is a narrow 100-mile dirt road through some of the most spectacular scenery in Canyonlands National Park.
 Most people take 2-4 days to complete the White Rim Trail on bike, although some challenge themselves to complete the route in less than 24 hours.
 A permit is required for all trips on the White Rim and reservations are often needed in advance.
 Local outfitters offer guided mountain bike trips on the White Rim Trail.